deankoch/snapKrig/README.md

 <!-- badges: end -->

-snapKrig uses a computationally lean implementation of a 2-dimensional spatial correlation model for gridded data.
-By restricting to models with (separable) Kronecker covariance, the package can speed computations on certain likelihood and kriging problems by orders of magnitude compared to alternatives like [gstat](https://cran.r-project.org/package=gstat),
+snapKrig uses a computationally lean implementation of a 2-dimensional spatial correlation model for gridded (raster) data.
+By restricting to models with separable Kronecker covariance, the package can speed computations on certain likelihood and kriging problems by orders of magnitude compared to alternatives like [gstat](https://cran.r-project.org/package=gstat),